JuliaGaussianProcesses/KernelFunctions.jl/docs/src/api.md

 kernelmatrix_diag!
 ```

-It is also possible to lazily construct the same matrix
+It is also possible to lazily construct the same matrix, which is recommended when the kernel matrix might be too large to store in memory
 ```@docs
 lazykernelmatrix
 LazyKernelMatrix